shiyis/nlpwshiyi/modules/1-phil-of-mind.md

 # What Constitutes As The Philosophy of Mind？

-This blog will summarize blogs, articles, and papers I have read about _The Computational Theory of Mind_.
+This blog will summarize articles, papers, and material I have gone through that touch on the subject of _The Computational Theory of Mind_.

 In this one article that touches on this subject, it's known that the computational theory of mind promises us the abilities of a machine to emulate reasoning, decision-making, problem solving, perception, linguistic comprehension, and other mental processes.

+**Table Of Contents**

+---

+\toc

+---

 Advances in computing raise the prospect known as _The Computational Theory of Mind_ (CTM).
 Computationalists understand this paradigm as the principle to cognitive science.
 Then later two schools of thoughts challenged this orthodox position.

 One pertains to the neurological properties of the mind and body and the other emphasized representational mental states.

-**Table Of Contents**

-\toc

-### Computationalism and The Classical Computational Theory of Mind
+### Computationalism vs The Classical Computational Theory of Mind

 On the other hand, according to CCTM, the mind is a computational system similar in important respects to a Turing machine, and core mental processes (e.g., reasoning, decision-making, and problem solving) are computations similar in important respects to computations executed by a Turing machine.